 Learn everything you can and get your share.

 You’re automatically “independent” at age 24.
 This can be a good thing because you may qualify for more aid.
 However, the government sets strict guidelines for defining independent students, so don’t try to fool them.
 If you are independent and married, you will have to report your spouse’s income.

-From the federal perspective, need is pretty straightforward:
+Calculating financial need from the federal perspective is pretty straightforward:

 COA (Cost of Attendance) – EFC (Expected Family Contribution) = Need

 You are considered to have need at a participating school if your EFC is less than the cost.
 That means you should qualify for financial aid.

 One form is your gateway to all government and much college-based aid when going back to college.
 The Free Application for Federal Student Aid (FAFSA) is used to determine what you’ll pay and how much help you’re entitled to.